FizbuzHQ/code-of-conduct/README.md

 # Code of Conduct

-Everyone is required to agree to and follow this Code of Conduct.
+Everyone who signs up for Fizbuz, participated in our online communities (Slack, Github, etc) or attends Fizbuz IRL events is required to agree to and follow this Code of Conduct.
 Inappropriate behavior or harassment of any kind is not tolerated and violaters will be removed from the community.

 This is a NO RECRUITER and NO RECRUITING zone.
 This is a safe place for developers to gather and learn from one another.
 Please refrain from advertising your company or your job openings here.